tillbiskup/evedataviewer/docs/terminology.rst

 eve
     editor, viewer, engine

-    The three (original) components of the measurement program the user encounters.
+    The three (original) components of the PTB measurement program at BESSY-II/MLS the user encounters.

 IDL